4thel00z/curl-github-action/README.md

-# curl Github action
+# usb-rubber-ducky Github action

-curl an endpoint from your Github Action.
-Returns an non-zero status code on non succesful HTTP codes.
+🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆

+Compiles usb-rubber-ducky scripts with given property file and exports the bin as an artifact.

+🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆🦆

 ## Usage